WpSpeedDoctor/laragon-index/README.md

-# Laragon http://localhost/ with list of all created website
+# Laragon http://localhost/ with list of all created websites

 Laragon index.php
 Author: Jaro Kurimsky